Accepting Applications for 2023 Neighborhood Tree Ambassador Cohort Now

 - Live, work, or attend school in Bellevue

 - Be at least 14 years old

-With help from the City of Bellevue’s urban forestry specialist, neighborhood tree ambassadors will:
+With help from the Urban Forestry Specialist, neighborhood tree ambassadors will:

 - Promote and volunteer for our yearly tree giveaway